the-wanderer16/lingorm-caption-generator-docs-public-/README.md

 - Maximize Share of Voice (SOV) by generating thousands of unique, spam-proof combinations
 - Boost individual tracking metrics via randomized full-name injections
 - Maintain consistent, grammatically perfect luxury phrasing aligned with Dior's brand identity
-- Streamline coordinated posting with smart "Copy Full" and "Copy Caption Only" UI tools
+- Streamline coordinated posting with smart "Copy Full", "Copy Caption Only", and mobile "Tap-to-Copy" UI tools

 This is a static tool.
 No data is collected.
 No captions are stored remotely.